Skip to content

 History

-The current Library opened its doors on March 2, 1992 on donated property at 1200 W. Grove Street in a building constructed in 1991.
-It contains a community meeting room frequently used for Library-sponsored programs, the Friends of the Abington Community Library, and by local non-profit organizations.
+The current Library building opened its doors on March 2, 1992 on donated property at 1200 W. Grove Street.
+The Ryon Community Room is frequently used for Library-sponsored programs and contains a demonstration kitchen.
+The Friends of the Abington Community Library and other local non-profit organizations hold meetings at the Library throughout the year.
 Originally ten thousand square feet, the addition of a Children’s Room in October 2002, increased the Library’s total size to 14,500 square feet.
 Fifty-five parking spaces are available.
 In 2014 the Library enlarged a small bathroom into a completely handicap accessible ‘family bathroom’ in response to patron needs.